AlanLuu/lox-go/README.md

     - Set an element: `list[index] = value;`
     - Negative integers are supported for list indexes, where a negative index `i` is equivalent to the index `i + len(list)`.
 For example, `list[-1]` refers to the last element in the list
         - Negative indexes are also supported in list methods that accept integer values for list indexes as a parameter
-    - It is a runtime error to use an index value that is less than 0 or greater than or equal to the length of the list to get or set
+    - It is a runtime error to use a negative index value whose absolute value is greater than the length of the list or a positive index value greater than or equal to the length of the list to get or set
     - Concatenate two lists together into a new list: `list + list2`
     - Get a new list with all elements from the original list repeated `n` times, where `n` is an integer: `list * n`
     - Besides these operations, lists also have some methods associated with them: